replikator1/europe-noise-pollution/README.md

-### Europe noise pollution project
+# Europe Noise Pollution Project

-## Project description
+## Project Description
 The aim of the project is to investigate the level of noise pollution in European cities.
-Measurement data is collected from the website: https://archive.sensor.community/, which provides free data from various sensors as part of the Open Environmental Data project.
-In addition to the sound pollutions we are studying, data on air pollution as well as other meteorological data are also provided.
+Measurement data is collected from the website: [Sensor Community Archive](https://archive.sensor.community/), which provides free data from various sensors as part of the Open Environmental Data project.
+In addition to the sound pollution we are studying, data on air pollution as well as other meteorological data are also provided.

 ## Tools
 * GCP